-Certificate Validation IV (Individual Validated) SSL/TLS Server Certificates and Object Signing Certificates (issued to an individual) a.
+Certificate Validation Certificate IV (Individual Validated) SSL/TLS Server Certificates and Object Signing Certificates (issued to an individual) Validation a.
 DigiCert or the RA obtains and reviews a legible copy, which discernibly shows the Applicant's face, of at least one currently valid government-issued photo ID (passport, driver's license, military ID, national ID, or equivalent document type).
 DigiCert or the RA inspects the copy for any indication of alteration or falsification. b.
 For Object Signing Certificates, a validation specialist also engages in a videoconference call with the Applicant, who must present their photo ID and sign a Declaration of Identity, witnessed by the validation specialist, which is recorded as evidence.
-2. DigiCert may additionally cross-check the Applicant's name and address for consistency with available third-party data sources.
-3. If further assurance is required, then the Applicant must provide an additional form of identification, such as recent utility bills, financial account statements, credit card, an additional ID credential, or equivalent document type.
-4. DigiCert or the RA confirms that the Applicant is able to receive communication by telephone, postal mail/courier, or fax.
-If DigiCert cannot verify the Applicant's identity using the procedures described above, then the Applicant must submit a Declaration of Identity that is witnessed and signed by a Registration Authority, Trusted Agent, notary, lawyer, accountant, postal carrier, or any entity certified by a State or National Government as authorized to confirm identities.
-Device Certificate Sponsors See section 3.2.3.3 OSU Server Certificates DigiCert verifies that the requester is a duly authorized representative of the organization as an employee, partner, member, agent, etc., and is authorized to act on behalf of the organization.
-EV Certificates issued to a business entity As specified and required in section 11.2.1(3) and EV Guidelines 11.2.2 (3-4) of the EV Guidelines including: • Verification of the name and title of contract signers and certificate approvers; and • Verification of signatures on the subscriber agreement and certificate request.
+DigiCert may additionally cross-check the Applicant's name and address for consistency with available third-party data sources.
+If further assurance is required, then the Applicant must provide an additional form of identification, such as recent utility bills, financial account statements, credit card, an additional ID credential, or equivalent document type.
+DigiCert or the RA confirms that the Applicant is able to receive communication by telephone, postal mail/courier, or fax.
+If DigiCert cannot verify the Applicant's identity using the procedures described above, then the Applicant must submit a Declaration of Identity that is witnessed and signed by a Registration Authority, Trusted Agent, notary, lawyer, accountant, postal carrier, or any entity certified by a State or Device Certificate National Government as authorized to confirm identities.
+See section 3.2.3.3 Sponsors EV Certificates issued to a business entity As specified and required in section 11.2.1(3) and EV Guidelines 11.2.2 (3-4) of the EV Guidelines including: Verification of the name and title of contract signers and certificate approvers; and Verification of signatures on the subscriber agreement and certificate request.
 Grid-only Certificates Either the RA responsible for the grid community or a Trusted Agent obtains an identity document during a face-to-face meeting with the Applicant, or a Trusted Agent attests that the Applicant is personally known to the Trusted Agent.
 The RA must retain sufficient information about the applicant's identity to prove upon DigiCert's request that the applicant was properly identified.